China 23: The Shang, Invaders or Indigenous?

 Shang priest king performs sacrifices

-The political organization of the Shang Kingdom started with the emperor at the top of the hierarchical pyramid, similar to the other military cultures of Western Asia.
+The political organization of the Shang Kingdom started with the emperor at the top of the hierarchical pyramid, similar to other military cultures of Western Asia.
 His role was similar to the leader of a tribe.
-He was responsible for the welfare of his subjects.
-His performance of the ceremonies supposedly insured the assistance of the ancestors in the day-to-day lives of the subjects.
-He, at the pinnacle of political power, was responsible for the fertility of the fields and the race.
+The emperor was responsible for the welfare of his subjects.
+His performance of ritual ceremonies supposedly insured the assistance of ancestors in the day-to-day lives of the citizens of the empire.
+At the pinnacle of political power, the emperor was responsible for the fertility of both the fields and the nation.

 It was the leaders who spoke to the gods and ancestors through their own medium for the good of the tribe.
-The sacrificial ceremonies were to catch the attention of oneÕs ancestor so that he would help out in oneÕs day-to day affairs
+The sacrificial ceremonies were to catch the attention of one’s ancestors so that he would help out in one’s day-to day affairs

 Elaborate sacrificial rites for Shang Ti